 In 2011, I accepted a quick-turnaround cover story to write about the best cocktails in Chicago (the research was insane) and left the Tribune to write about spirits and cocktails full-time.
 While on the beat, I was fortunate to travel a ton while amassing an impressive home bar.

 In 2013, I was recruited by Leo Burnett Chicago to lend a journalistic voice to the agency’s flagship brand.
-While at Leo, I helped launch an ERG dedicated to mindfulness, directed an in-house nonprofit campaign to benefit victims of natural disasters, and pitched in on new business and a couple Super Bowl pitches.
+While at Leo, I helped launch an ERG dedicated to mindfulness, directed an in-house nonprofit campaign to benefit victims of natural disasters, and helped with new business and a couple Super Bowl pitches.
 In my off-hours, I kept up with drinks coverage for publications including T Magazine and Punch.

 In 2018, I left Leo Burnett to pursue new projects.
 So far, so good: the best is yet TK.